shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/lighting/managed/doc.md

 title: "People and Managing Radiation or Lighting at Managed stage (Advanced technology adoption)"
 ---

+---
+layout: default
+title: "People and Managing Radiation or Lighting at Managed stage (Advanced technology adoption)"
+---
 ### People and Managing Radiation or Lighting at Managed stage (Advanced technology adoption)

 At the Managed stage (Advanced technology adoption), the cannabis cultivation facility has a well-structured approach to managing Radiation or Lighting, with specialized roles and advanced technologies in place.